patrick-llgc/Learning-Deep-Learning/paper_notes/superpoint.md

 	$$
 	- MLE: mean localization error (in pixels)
 	- NN mAP: nearest neighbor mAP (measures how discriminative the description is, by varying matching threshold)
 - In an [earlier work](https://arxiv.org/abs/1707.07410), MagicWarp is used to regress the homographic transform directly and use re-projection error as loss.
+This is called Magic point.
+Superpoint creates a superset of magic point by using homographic adaptation.